Mertydg/Mertydg/README.md

 If you would like to collaborate on a project, have any questions, or just want to say hi, feel free to reach out to me.
 You can contact me via discord at `Mert61#5577`.

-Thank you for visiting my GitHub profile.
-Have a great day!
-You can reach out to me through LinkedIn by visiting my profile at <a href="https://www.linkedin.com/in/candan-tombas-488766270/">LinkedIn Profile</a>.
-Feel free to connect with me and send a message, and I will get back to you as soon as possible.

 ## Knowledge